-The Flea Lifecycle
+The Flea's Lifecycle

 Step 1: The flea lays eggs (Day 1)

+A female flea will lay eggs after she's feasted on a nice meal of human or pet blood.
+After her meal, she will usually stay on her host and lay about 20 eggs.
 These eggs are smooth and oval shaped.
-They usually drop off the host and into the environment.
-This generally means your house or garden.
-In the home, the eggs usually fall into the carpet or floor cracks until they're ready to turn into larvae.
+They usually drop off the host and into the local environment, often your house or garden.
+In the home, the eggs will fall into the carpet or floor cracks until they're ready to turn into larvae if left untreated.

 Step 2: Eggs turn into larvae (Day 12)